 Frequently Asked Questions: Business IRS Audits

 At the Law Offices of Robert T. Leonard, our objective is to provide businesses with the information they need to understand their situation and provide a customized approach to defend a tax or payroll audit.
 After reviewing the information below, reach out to us to receive customized advice based on your company’s specific circumstances.
-Call us at 818-224-7935 or at 888-408-9486 to schedule a free consultation with business tax lawyer and CPA Rob Leonard.
+Call us at 818-485-2115 to schedule a free consultation with business tax lawyer and CPA (inactive) Rob Leonard.
 Based in Woodland Hills, we serve companies in Los Angeles and the San Fernando Valley, across California and throughout the nation.

 Should A Business Handle An Audit By Itself?

 If you are a business owner or in charge of a large company’s finances, the prudence and business acumen that have led you to your current role have likely answered this question for you already.
 While you or your employees can represent your business, that does not mean that doing so will be in the company’s best interests.
 Much as you are entrusted with running a business because you are skilled at doing so, you should put the audit defense of your company in our hands because we are well-known for our ability to find creative solutions to all possible state and federal audit situations.

 What Penalties Can Arise From A Business Audit?

 The results of an audit can have far-reaching implications for the business entity, employees of the company and the owners.
 Businesses face heavy civil fines that can be crushing to their ability to continue to conduct business.
 The IRS has focused its attention on payroll tax audits to ensure that workers are properly classified as employees and not independent contractors.
 Additionally, a number of companies struggle to be current on their payroll tax liabilities.